top of page

 What's a Salteña

-First things first: what do salteñas taste like and how do you eat them?
-Salteñas have a subtly sweet, tender shell that encases a rich, savory stew filled with meltingly soft potatoes, olives, egg, Andean spices, and, if you ordered it, chicken or beef.
-The broth from the stew keeps the filling juicy and requires a technique to eat them.
+Let’s start with the most important questions: what do salteñas taste like and how do you eat them?
+Salteñas have a subtly sweet, tender shell that encases a rich, savory stew filled with meltingly soft potatoes, olives, egg, Andean spices, and, depending on your order, chicken, beef, or quinoa.
+The stew’s broth keeps the filling juicy and hot and requires a technique to eat them without making a mess.
 First, carefully bite off the top.
 (It’s okay to nibble for this step if it seems hot.)
 With the top off, you can start slurping out the broth and gradually eat your way through the pastry down to the more substantial parts of the stew.
-We made a graphic to help you understand the process.
-As you enjoy the filling, you’ll find that the braided ridge provides a nice contrast and palette cleanser in between bites of the rich and savory filling.
-Combined, the subtle sweetness of the pasty and the strong flavors of the savory interior, give salteñas an excellent balance of flavors.
+We made a graphic to help you understand the process (scroll to the bottom of the page).
+As you enjoy the filling, you’ll find that the braided ridge provides a nice contrast and palette cleanser between bites of the rich and savory filling.
+Combined, the subtle sweetness of the pasty and the strong flavors of the savory interior, give salteñas a little bit of everything.

 History and Culture